Summary of this blog post

 Stick to hostels most of the time, above ratings of 8, if you’re looking for the 20-something traveler experience!

 Hostels VS Hotels VS Guest Houses

 Hostels or hotels or guest houses when you’re traveling Asia?
 Well the answer is that each have their own merits, each can be helpful depending on what your mood is, what you’re wanting and where you’re!

-And, lastly, don’t totally discount guest houses, don;t tend to be as good value or as fun as hostels but have a time and place! if you struggle to find hostels on the apps for a certain place like I did in Koh Rong then Booking.com and guest houses might be to your rescue!
+And, lastly, don’t totally discount guest houses, don’t tend to be as good value or as fun as hostels but have a time and place! if you struggle to find hostels on the apps for a certain places like I did in Koh Rong then Booking.com and guest houses might be to your rescue!